stevenbenner/stevenbenner.com/src/content/posts/2010-05-09-how-to-circumvent-internet-filtering-and-enhance-privacy.md

 ### What is a VPN?

-A VPN (or *Virtual Private Network*) is a way to securely extend a private network across the internet to another location.
+A <abbr>VPN</abbr> (or *Virtual Private Network*) is a way to securely extend a private network across the internet to another location.
 The client computer (in this case your computer) makes an encrypted connection to a server which acts as a normal network connection.
 This technique is commonly used at tech companies to allow employees to connect to their work network from anywhere in the world so they can access files on the corporate network or even open a remote desktop connection to their office computer.

 This system is very secure.
 Since VPN users don’t want any nefarious types or compromised systems along the way to be able to sniff out what files you are reading or what information you are sending, hence “Private”.
 When a VPN connection is open it is just like having an Ethernet cable connected to the other machine, just slower since it is going over public networks.